diel-project/Diel-Niche-Modeling/GitHub_vignettes/Example4.md

   text(2,0.11,"Night",cex=2)
   text(22,0.11,"Night",cex=2)

 # Note that n.grid is specified to be larger than the default.
-A large number of density values are needed below when using the 'prob.Overlap' function.
+A large number of density values are needed below when using the 'prob.overlap' function.
   kernel.out=densityPlot(y.radians,extend = NULL,main="",lwd=3,rug=TRUE,add=TRUE,n.grid=1000)
 ```